The basis for membership as a Professional Agrologist is a Bachelors degree that includes:

 Applicants with degrees from outside Canada will be required to have their credentials evaluated by:

 International Credential Evaluation Services (ICES)

 3700 Willingdon Ave.

-Ask for the normal or basic assessment, as required by the BC Institute of Agrologists
+Ask for the comprehensive assessment, as required by the BC Institute of Agrologists.

 **We will also accept comprehensive evaluations completed by World Education Services Canada (WES) https://www.wes.org/ca/ and International Qualifications Evaluation Services (IQAS) https://www.alberta.ca/iqas.aspx